-The “ramp up time” is the time taken for the heated floor to reach the desired temperature.
-During the ramp-up time, the underfloor heater will be running at 100% power.
-Once the heater has reached the desired temperature, it will only have to maintain that temperature by cycling on and off meaning it uses much less power than during the initial ramp-up time.
+In order to understand how the heating costs are impacted by the insulation, let’s start with defining what “ramp-up time” is.
+The “ramp-up time” is the time taken for the heated floor to reach the desired temperature.
+During the ramp-up time, the underfloor heating system will be running at 100% power.
+Once the floor heating system has reached the desired temperature, it will only have to maintain that temperature by cycling on and off meaning it uses much less power than during the initial ramp-up time.

 THE FASTER THE FLOOR HEATS UP, THE CHEAPER THE SYSTEM IS TO RUN

 The faster the system heats up, the less power it uses making it cheaper to run.
-To achieve a highly responsive system, you should pay close attention to insulation and ensure it is up to sufficient levels.
+To achieve a highly responsive system and low heating costs, you should pay close attention to insulation (among other things) and ensure it is up to sufficient levels.

 HOW TO USE UNDERFLOOR HEATING EFFICIENTLY?

-At Warmup’s Research and Development centre we are constantly testing to see the best way to run underfloor heating and to provide the easiest and most convenient way to reduce the running costs involved with the system and it quite often reveals some noteworthy results.
-Our extensive research conducted on the impact of proper insulation on energy usage has shown that quality insulation is key to improving your ramp-up times.
+At Warmup’s Research and Development Center, we are constantly testing to see the best way to run underfloor heating and to provide the easiest and most convenient way to reduce the heating costs involved with running the system.
+It quite often reveals some noteworthy results.
+Our extensive research conducted on the impact of proper insulation on energy usage has shown that quality insulation is key to improving your ramp-up times and hence reducing heating costs.

 INSULATION MAKES A DIFFERENCE ON HEATING COSTS